Collaboration software company Jive to be acquired by Aurea for $462 million

 A couple of years later Slack was released and has taken the enterprise by storm.
 It, along with the recent release of Workplace by Facebook and Microsoft Teams, has created a new generation of more modern tools.

-Alan Lepofsky, an analyst with Constellation Research who covers collaboration and community in business sees the era ending, not so much because of the recent additions, but because the biggest companies finally caught up with Enterprise 2.0 functionality including Microsoft, Salesforce, Cisco and IBM.
+Alan Lepofsky, an analyst with Constellation Research who covers collaboration and community in business sees the era ending, not so much because of the recent additions, but because the biggest companies including Microsoft, Salesforce, Cisco and IBM finally caught up with Enterprise 2.0 functionality.

 “The big guys caught up and filled the gap that the original e20 vendors temporarily filled,” he said.
 As for Aurea, Lepofsky sees it giving them a tool to compete with Salesforce Communites in the Customer Experience space.